iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-chaos.md

 **Next Steps**

-???+ tip "Use in your environment, and try other types of Chaos"
+???+ tip "Try in your environment, and try other types of Chaos"
     1. You can replace the `hello` app used in this tutorial with your own application.
         * Modify [Step 1](#1-create-app) to use your service and deployment.
         * Modify [Step 2](#2-create-joint-experiment) by supplying the correct namespace and label for your app, and also the correct URL where the app receives requests.